abdallah3z22/abdallah3z22/README.md

 <!-- You can create your own header images using Canva, it has a lot of templates.
 If you do, use the following link https://www.canva.com/join/celeriac-tread-jellyfish -->

-I'am a software engineer specializing in designing high-performance, scalable mobile, desktop, and web applications,with responsive user interfaces that provide a smooth user experience.
+I'am a software engineer specializing in designing high-performance, scalable mobile, desktop, and web applications,
+with responsive user interfaces that provide a smooth user experience.

 <p align="center">
   <a href="https://www.linkedin.com/in/abdallah-zaitoun-133754348?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app">